On geometrically finite degenerations I: boundaries of main hyperbolic components: Boundary of

 \subsection{Degenerations on $\partial\PH_d$}

-Let $S \subseteq \overline{\PH_d}$ be the space all geometrically finite polynomials associated to a pointed simplicial Hubbard tree $(H, \p)$.
-Proposition \ref{prop:rsh} gives that \begin{enumerate} \item $S$ projects onto the space $\mathcal{B}^{\mathcal{S}_\p}$ of all normalized mapping schemes on $\mathcal{S}_\p$. \item Each fiber contains at least $1$ polynomial which is $M$-uni-critical on all other Fatou components. \end{enumerate}
+Let $S \subseteq \overline{\PH_d}$ be the space of all geometrically finite polynomials associated to a pointed simplicial Hubbard tree $(H, \p)$.
+Proposition \ref{prop:rsh} gives that \begin{enumerate} \item $S$ projects onto the space $\mathcal{B}^{\mathcal{S}_\p}$ of all normalized mapping schemes on $\mathcal{S}_\p$ (see Definition \ref{defn:nms}). \item Each fiber contains at least $1$ polynomial which is $M$-uni-critical on all other Fatou components. \end{enumerate}